 - Birth Certificate or official proof of pregnancy *

 - Current utility bill as evidence of Kern County residency

-- Evidence of public assistance (Passport to Services from DHS office)
+- Current evidence of public assistance (Passport to Services from DHS office) *

 - Custody papers, other court documents*

 - Homeless children

 Regardless of income, any family may complete an application and be placed on the wait list.

 When applying for Full Day/Full Year services there may be additional requirements that must be met in order to determine eligibility under applicable program and funding regulations.

 For each additional person, add $4,180